cardinalitypuzzles/cardboard/README.md

 ### Deployment to Heroku

-Deploying the app to Heroku just requires pushing the code to the Heroku Git server.
-You need to be added as a collaborator for the Heroku app first.
+Though our development repo is this GitHub repo ([cardinalitypuzzles/smallboard](https://github.com/cardinalitypuzzles/smallboard)), to deploy to Heroku, you need to push the latest code to the Heroku Git server.
+To do so, you need to be added as a collaborator for the Heroku app first.
 Please message one of the collaborators on this project to be added.

 Once you've been added as a collaborator for the smallboard Heroku app, you can deploy changes by following [this guide](https://devcenter.heroku.com/articles/git).
 Install Git and the Heroku CLI.
 Then run